1. Marine Terminal Expansion

 P66 is seeking a permit to increase its current daily incoming limit of 78,818 barrels of crude a day — by ship — to 130,000 barrels a day.
 So how does that translate in terms of the number of ships per year?
 The number of tankers docking at the Rodeo P66 marina will double: from 59 to a total of 135.

-The amounts have increased incrementally during the past five years.
-To put this in proper perspective: If this permit is granted, amount of crude oil delivered to the refinery by ship will surpass the 2012 limit by 75%.
+The amounts have increased incrementally over the past five years.
+To put this in proper perspective: If this permit is granted, the amount of crude oil delivered to the refinery by ship will surpass the 2012 limit by 75%.

 The refinery claims it will replace the oil it receives from the pipeline.
 Oddly enough, it remains silent as to when, if ever, it intends to close the Nipomo-Rodeo pipeline.

 Bay Area Air Quality Management District’s community engagement process left wanting